juanferrer/session-reports/campaigns/_heroes_for_ghosts/sessions/session-63.md

 - The airship was packed with combustible materials
 - Captain was aboard the ship
-- Many warforged parts dropped from the airship on crash They don’t think the warforged did it.
+- Many warforged parts dropped from the airship on crash They don't think the warforged did it.
 We got the phone number of this Agent Rule.
 He wants us to put him in touch with Sachem.

 I got a message from Meriele.
 She was thrilled with the rapier.
 She loves the enchantment.
 Her message was signed with a lipstick kiss.